-In addition to the above information systems, Probation has purchased access to the software LexisNexis by Accurint to conduct family finding for youth.
+In addition to the above information systems, Probation has purchased access to the software LexisNexis by Accurint and Seneca Family of Agencies search service to conduct family finding for youth.
 When Family Reunification with a parent/guardian is not appropriate, finding a permanent family is often the primary goal when youth enter out-of-home care.
 However, they also may need to establish, re-establish, or strengthen meaningful connections with people who are not immediate members of their permanent families.
-Youth may with to maintain contact with relatives, friends, or other supports that were part of their lives when residing with their birth families.
+Youth may wish to maintain contact with relatives, friends, or other supports that were part of their lives when residing with their birth families.
 Additionally, youth may be greatly assisted by creating and maintaining connections with caring adults as they potentially transition out of foster care and into independent living situations.